NDEAM Employer Challenge

 - "Hidden Disabilities in the Workplace: How to be fully inclusive."
 CDLE Executive Director, Joe Barela, interviews DVR's Sandy Sharp, Business Outreach Specialist.

-- "What Disability Inclusion Means to Me": CDLE members of the OneCDLE Affinity Group, Disability Affinity Team, share their perspectives of an inclusive workplace.
+- "What Disability Inclusion Means to Me" CDLE members of the OneCDLE Affinity Group, Disability Affinity Team, share their perspectives of an inclusive workplace.

 - Alia Andrews, with the Office of Behavioral Health, shares her career path and recovery.